May 27, 2020

 Despite the advances in renewable energy sources, a lot of energy still comes from burning fossil fuels.
 This means that too much carbon dioxide and pollution is released into the environment.
 At the same time, there are many leverages to cut energy consumption and improve energy-efficiency every day.
 This is true for companies as well as for every individual.

 As a company, Henkel is highly invested in developing and implementing energy efficient solutions for its operations and along the entire value chain.
-This includes reducing the carbon footprint of production by 65 percent by 2025 and by 75 percent by 2030.
+This includes reducing the carbon footprint of our production by 65 percent by 2025.
 Because our brands and technologies are used millions of times every day in households and industrial processes, we have committed to developing innovative products that require and consume less energy.

 Did you know that up to 90 percent of a product’s ecological footprint is generated during the use phase?
 That is why we encourage consumers to be more mindful of how they use products.
 As a baseline, you can measure how much CO2 you release on average with this footprint calculator.

 If you want to reduce your footprint, try out the following tips to see how much energy you save.

 1. Reduce the amount of heat you use in your home